Wellness

 08:00 - The Final "Gear Check"

 Start your day with a logistical triumph.
-Anxiety often stems from the unknown or the fear of forgetting something tangible.
-Eliminate this variable early.
+High-stakes anxiety often stems from the unknown or the subconscious fear of forgetting something tangible.
+Eliminate these variables early in the morning so they do not drain your mental bandwidth later in the day.

 The Consultant Wardrobe